lucabriguglia/OpenCQRS/docs/Command-Validation.md

 }
 ```

-Kledex will automatically resolve and execute it.
+OpenCQRS will automatically resolve and execute it.
 To know more about FluentValidation please visit their [website](https://fluentvalidation.net).

 Note that the assemblies that contain the validators need to be registered the same way command, query and event handlers are as explained [here](Configuration#main).